The Behavioural Insights Team: Nudging towards positive change

 How does SmartPay help?

-SmartPay from PayCaptain is groundbreaking in that it focuses on deep personalisation for the user.
+SmartPay from award-winning outsourced payroll provider PayCaptain, is groundbreaking in that it focuses on deep personalisation for the user.
 This personalisation enables SmartPay to prompt users into healthy and sustainable financial behaviour, such as saving a manageable amount each month.

 The integration to payroll information means that SmartPay can provide suggestions at highly meaningful points - increasing the likelihood that the suggestions will be turned into savings actions to help build financial resilience for the user.

-Activation of SmartPay is dependent on whether the employer provides access, then this valuable benefit is optional for the employee.
-Once the employee has activated SmartPay, they will be asked a set of personalisation questions regarding their savings objectives and financial wellbeing, allowing SmartPay to make more personalised recommendations.
+To activate the functionality, the employer must first register interest in SmartPay and make it accessible to their employees.
+Activation at employee level is dependent on whether the employer provides access.
+Once the employee has subsequently activated SmartPay, they will be asked a set of questions through our AI powered payroll regarding their savings objectives and financial wellbeing, allowing SmartPay to make personalised recommendations.

 Next, the user will see the SmartPay rewards tracker – a set of five goals which will help users build resilience.

-Evidence from BIT suggests that personalisation directly influences behaviour across the consumer lifecycle, indicating that suggestions that are more relevant to the employee are more likely to be accepted.
+Evidence from the Behavioural Insights Team suggests that personalisation directly influences behaviour across the consumer lifecycle, indicating that suggestions that are more relevant to the employee are more likely to be accepted.

 Prior to the research and testing carried out by BIT and PayCaptain for the SmartPay project, PayCaptain had already leveraged many evidence-based principles in the app for supporting employees to save, using learnings from other BIT financial resilience projects.